amykapernick/blog/site/posts/css-grid-calendar.md

 ~[This is a caption](/img/dev/css-grid-calendar/year_blocks.png)

 But we also want to be able to see what day and month each of these is, so we use the `data-` attributes to create pseudo elements.
 If the element has a `data-monthName` attribute (ie. is the first on the month), it creates a pseudo element and positions it just inside the left side of the month's blocks.
-Each block also gets a psuedo element of the day name, which are positioned at the top of the calendar, so the repeats overlay each other (and we just see one).
+Each block also gets a psuedo element of the day name, which are positioned at the top of the calendar, so the repeats overlay each other (and we only see one).

 ```css
 .dates {